bioinfo-pf-curie/nf-VIF/README.md

 Advanced options:
   --minMapq                     Minimum reads mapping quality.
 Default: 0 --minLen                      Minimum trimmed length sequence to consider.
 Default: 15 --minFreqGeno                 Fraction of reads to consider a genotpye.
-Default: 0.2 --nbGeno                      Number of HPV genotype to consider --splitReport                 Generate one report per sample
+Default: 0.1 --splitReport                 Generate one report per sample.
+Default: false

 Other options:
   --outdir                      The output directory where the results will be saved